-They'd just braved a fierce storm, and soon they'd be back in its teeth, but the eye of the hurricane provided a brief reprieve - a chance to lick their wounds and catch their breath.
+They had just braved a fierce storm and soon they'd be back in its teeth, but the eye of the storm provided a brief reprieve - a chance to lick their wounds and catch their breath.
 The eye was nature's intermission.

 1 Timothy was written in the eye of a hurricane.
-Paul had just experienced a frightening storm, and unbeknownst to him he was headed right back into its teeth - but for the moment there was a calm.
+Paul had just experienced a frightening storm, and unbeknownst to him, he was headed right back into its fury... but for the moment there was a calm.

-Paul went to Rome to be tried before Caesar Nero.
+Paul had gone to Rome to be tried before Caesar Nero.
 He'd stood in the lion's mouth and escaped.
 The Emperor set him free, but his freedom was short-lived.

-Just two years later, in 65 AD, Paul was arrested again - this time for the last time.
-A year later Paul was beheaded - martyred for his faith in Jesus Christ.
+For just two years later, in 65 AD, Paul was arrested again this time for the last time.
+A year later, Paul was beheaded martyred for his faith in his Lord Jesus.

-So at this moment a fierce storm is behind him, a fiercer storm is ahead of him - and Paul is in the backyard enjoying the calm...
-In the eye of a hurricane he writes two letters: 1 Timothy and Titus.
+At the moment, a fierce storm was behind him, a fiercer storm was ahead of him - and Paul was in the backyard enjoying the calm...
+In the eye of a hurricane, he writes two letters: 1 Timothy and Titus.
 His second letter to Timothy is penned in the final, fatal storm.